bansallawyers12/outlook-web/README.md

 - Use `Compose` (or API endpoint) to send via SMTP.
 - Save drafts for later completion and editing.
 - Reply to emails with pre-filled recipient and subject.
-- Ensure your account has valid SMTP settings or OAuth token.
+- Ensure your account has a valid Brevo SMTP key configured.

 ### 7) AWS S3 Cloud Storage
 - **Automatic S3 Upload**: Each email is automatically uploaded to AWS S3 as EML files